arielmagbanua/projecteuler.cplusplus/README.md

 # ProjectEuler
 Accomplished solutions for the problems in Project Euler.
+Codes were written using C++ using Dev C++ IDE.